-Amy C. Pimentel focuses her practice on privacy and data security and general health law.
-Her clients operate in a variety of industries, including health care, consumer products, retail, food and beverage, technology, banking and other financial services.
+Amy C. Pimentel focuses her practice on data privacy and cybersecurity.
+Her clients operate in a variety of industries in the United States and internationally, including health care, consumer products, retail, food and beverage, technology, banking and other financial services.

-Amy focuses her health industry practice on transactional and regulatory matters affecting hospitals, health systems and other health care clients.
-She counsels clients seeking compliance with federal and state health care laws and has drafted employment, service, and affiliation agreements between various players in the health care industry.
-Amy has experience with federal and state filings in the context of change-of-ownership transactions and licensing, as well as acting as an interim privacy officer of a large regional hospital system.
+In addition to data privacy and cybersecurity, Amy also helps health industry clients with their transaction and regulatory compliance needs.
+Amy has drafted employment, service and affiliation agreements between various players in the health care industry.
+She also has experience acting as an interim privacy officer of a large regional hospital system.

 Amy has been published in the Buffalo Law Review and the Benefits Law Journal.
 While in law school, Amy worked at the US Department of Justice in the Office of International Affairs and interned in the Appeals Chamber of the International Criminal Tribunal for the Former Yugoslavia in The Hague, The Netherlands.